 Note to reader: Appendices of the Official Plan are provided for information and do not require an OPA to add, modify or delete from the Plan.
-This is provided in the OPA for information.
-A version of this will be added to the OP, as Appendix 5, using the standard Appendix format.
+This map is provided in the OPA for information.
+A version of this map will be added to the Livable Oakville Plan, as Appendix 5, using the standard Appendix format.